kozodoi/website/_pages/z1_portfolio.md

   <li> &#128200; <a href="#PROJECT_2">Profit-driven demand forecasting with gradient boosting </a></li>
   </ul>

   <p>Click "read more" to see the project summaries.
-Follow the GitHub links for the code and documentation.
-Scroll down to see more ML and DL projects in different application areas.</p>
+Follow the GitHub links for code and documentation.
+Scroll down to see more ML and DL projects grouped by different application areas.</p>

 </div>